singletonpa/bicycle-safety-roundabouts/README.md

     * **Heterogeneity model**: Files associated with the panel mixed multinomial logit models, including systematic preference heterogeneity.
     * **MMNL model**: Files associated with the panel mixed multinomial logit models.
     * **MNL model**: Files associated with the multinomial logit models.
+* **Comfort analysis**: Files associated with the analysis of perceived comfort data.
+   * **Data cleaning**: Files associated with the preparation of survey data for the analysis.
+   * **Comfort analysis**: Files associated with the multivariate ordered probit models of comfort.